cybergu0ck/leetcode/solved/0300-longest-increasing-subsequence.md

 ### Efficient Solution

-Solving the question using Dynamic Programming as the question it poses is similar to "what is the longest ...", which is type of optimization DP question.
+- The question asks us to find the longest, Hence this is an optimisation question.
+- The problem has overlapping subproblems: Any subsequence of a longest increasing sequence must also be increasing sequence.

-- Using the DP frameork,
+- Therefore this is a Optimisation DP Problem.
+Using the DP frameork,

+  #### Objective Function

-  1. The Objective Function, $F(i)$ is longest increasing sequence ending at index i.
+  $F(i)$ is longest increasing sequence ending at index $i$.

-     1. This does not necessarily represent the longest subsequence that includes all elements up to the i'th index.
+  - This does not necessarily represent the longest subsequence that includes all elements up to the $i'th$ index.
-     2. Instead, it specifically looks at subsequences that have nums[i] as their last element.
+  - Instead, it specifically looks at subsequences that have nums[i] as their last element!

+  #### Base Cases

-  2. The Base Case, $F(0) = 1$.
+  1. $F(0) = 1$.
 The longest increasing sequence at zeroth index is 1.

+  #### Recurrance Relation

-  3. The Recurrance Relation, $F(n) = 1+F(j)$ if $nums[j]<nums[n]$ otherwise 1 , for j from 0 to n.
+  $F(n) = 1+F(j)$ if $nums[j]<nums[n]$ otherwise 1 , for j from 0 to n.

+  - This is a not a recursive leap of faith!
+We cannot take a recursive leap of faith here because there the question imposes a sense of direction from left to right.
+We cannot choose to stand at the rightmost value and look back.
+  - Here, we try to find all subsequences where nums[n] can be the last value and check the longest value in every case.
+One of the case will contain the maximum value, not necessarily the last case!

+  #### Where to find the Answer

-  4. The Answer, The answer is not present in F(n) like usual.
-The answer is $max(F(n))$ for n from 0 to n.
+  The answer is $max(F(n))$ for n from 0 to n unlike usual.

 <br>